 In his new role, Vicary is equally committed to expanding the number of entrepreneurial students.

-"I focus on speaking to high school students about my journey – what GCU did for my life because it changed everything for me," said Vicary, who originally enrolled at GCU with hopes of playing for the men’s golf team.
+"I focus on speaking to high school students about my journey – what GCU did for my life because it changed everything for me," said Vicary, who enrolled at GCU with hopes of playing for the men’s golf team.
 "The resources, the opportunities in clubs, and most importantly, the relationships I built with Christ have all been amazing."

 Vicary has collaborated with Associate Dean Dr. Allison Mason, Entrepreneurship Chair Tim Kelley, Vera and Kaites to help provide tours and assist in recruiting new students.